microsoft/r-server-hospital-length-of-stay/web-developer.md

 <h2>Starting the Website</h2>
 <hr/>
-To start the sample webpage, type the following commands into  a terminal window or powershell window.
-Substitute your own values for <span class="onp">the path and </span> username/password:
+To start the sample webpage, type the following commands into  a terminal window or PowerShell window.

 ```
     cd C:\Solutions\Hospital\Website